 By far the most common Great Dane color, fawn is a beautiful tan color that extends almost across the dog’s entire body.
 Most fawn Great Danes have a black “mask,” which means the coloring around their face is much darker than the rest of their body.
 In fact, if a fawn pooch has any other markings on their body (other than the face), it’s considered a flaw and enough for them to be rejected by dog shows.
 Nearly all of the most famous Great Danes are fawn-colored, such as Scooby-Doo.

 2. Brindle Great Dane

-Why settle for just one color when you can have several?
+Why settle for just one color type of Great Dane when you can have several?
 That’s the thinking behind brindle Great Danes, anyway.

 3. Harlequin Great Dane

 It’s incredibly hard for a harlequin Great Dane type to be officially recognized by the various breed standard organizations, however.
-There are two criteria they must meet in order to be considered worthy: They must have spotless white necks, and they can’t have any black splotches that dominate a section of their bodies.
+There are two criteria they must meet to be considered worthy: they must have spotless white necks, and they can’t have any black splotches that dominate a section of their bodies.